florentdestremau/omakub-darkmode-switch/README.md

 ```

 # Uninstall
+If you don't want this extension anymore, you can uninstall it very simply this way.
 ```
 source uninstall.sh
 ```

 # How it works

-Following a pull request I made on the main omakub repo, I created a script that watches the `gsettings` and detects the ligth/dark mode switch.
+Following a [pull request](https://github.com/basecamp/omakub/pull/206) I made on the main omakub repo, I created a script that watches the `gsettings` and detects the ligth/dark mode switch.

 # Why only "Rose Pine" as a light theme ?